-- budget constraint. - The consumer was previously indifferent between working and not (both points are on the same indifference curve) - After the tax increase, the consumer now strictly prefers not to work. - At this margin, no conflict between income and substitution effects - An increase in taxation strictly reduces participation in the labour
+- An increase in taxation lowers the budget constraint. - The consumer was previously indifferent between working and not (both points are on the same indifference curve) - □ After the tax increase, the consumer now strictly prefers not to work. - At this margin, no conflict between income and substitution effects. - An increase in taxation strictly reduces participation in the labour force.